coq/coq/doc/sphinx/proof-engine/ltac2.rst

    :cmd:`Print` can print defined Ltac2 tactics and can avoid printing other objects by using `Print Ltac2`.

+.. cmd:: Ltac2 Globalize @ltac2_expr

+   Prints the result of resolving notations in the given expression.

+.. cmd:: Ltac2 Check @ltac2_expr

+   Typechecks the given expression and prints the result.

 .. cmd:: Print Ltac2 Signatures

    This command displays a list of all defined tactics in scope with their types.